pixelverse-llc/safari-wasm-oom-reproducer/README.md

 ![Out of Memory error Safari console screenshot](screenshot.png)

-Crucially, the out of memory situation persist across reloads, necessitating a browser restart.
+Crucially, the out of memory situation persist across reloads, necessitating a closing/reopening of the tab or a browser restart.

 This repo contains a file `index.c` which can be compiled to a `index.html/.js/.wasm` output by using the Emscripten toolchain.
 The Emscripten build invocation is encapsulated in the shell script `build.sh`.